Equality and diversity

 Working with organisations and networks

-The Department for Education is working with partners in the equality and diversity sector and:
+We are working with partners in the equality and diversity sector and: